 SE43(11)12 contribution to ECC Report 159 proposes a set of parameters for the calculation of location specific WSD power levels, as well as maximum WSD power values for fixed and portable outdoor WSDs to protect broadcast services.

 Assumptions and methodology in SE43(11)12 are revisited in this contribution.
-Considerations are made on the composition of scenarios and on the adopted criterion to protect the primary service.
+Considerations are made on the composition of scenarios and on the adopted criterion to protect the primary service and strategy to define WSD power limits.
 New WSD power limits are provided.

 BACKGROUND